cselagea/mybatis-guice-testcontainers/README.md

 # mybatis-guice-testcontainers

-This project demonstrates the use of Testcontainers in combination with Guice and MyBatis.
+This project contains an integration test that demonstrates the use of Testcontainers in combination with Guice and MyBatis.

 # Prerequisites
 - Docker